mturley/uxd-exercises/README.md

 ### Exercise 1 - Debugging Async Code

 The bug in this code is that it tries to use the results of the two number services immediately (synchronously), but the services are asynchronous, they don't return their values right away.
 So the results need to handled in the callbacks themselves, after "loading" the numbers.
 I made a simple fix that involves checking to see if both numbers are ready after each is loaded and conditionally triggering the math, and then I went further to implement a better solution using Promises.
+(Note: I am aware of the async/await pattern, and I'm starting to realize we should all move to it, but Promises is what I'm used to for now and it's better than regular callbacks.)

 The buggy code provided in the PDF is included at `ex1/remoteMathService-buggy.js`, and my solution code is located at `ex1/remoteMathService-fixed.js` and `ex1/remoteMathService-promises.js`.
 Mocha unit tests are located at `ex1/test/test.js`.
 The `ex1` directory is an npm package, just so that it can depend on mocha and have a `test` script for convenience.
 To run and verify the tests: